9dmx/Pc-remote-telegrambot/README.md

 ## Setup
 1. Create a Telegram bot using BotFather
 2. Copy your bot token
-3. Run setup_gui.py
+3. Run build_script.py
-4. Enter your bot token and your user ID if you can find your user ID go to @userinfobot /start
+4. Enter your bot token and your user ID if you can find your user ID go to @userinfobot
-5. Click Build Bot